elicia4/linux_notes/scp.md

-# The 'scp' command
+# The "scp" command

-Notes takes on this video by LearnLinuxTV: https://youtu.be/Aa7tKMmeFZI
+Notes taken on this video by LearnLinuxTV: https://youtu.be/Aa7tKMmeFZI

 [***go back to README***](README.md)

 You can transfer files between servers with the `scp` command.
 It stands for "secure copy".

-The 'rsync' command does essentially the same thing, if you intend to transfer a large number of files use 'rsync', if you only want to send one use `scp`.
+The `rsync` command does essentially the same thing, if you intend to transfer a large number of files use `rsync`, if you only want to send one use `scp`.
 To see if `scp` is available on your system:

 	command -v scp